StephenNneji/SScanSS-2/docsrc/simulation.rst

 options can be changed from the dialog:

 .. note::
-   SScanSS-2 uses global optimization technique to solve the inverse kinematics problem for each measurement.
+   SScanSS 2 uses global optimization technique to solve the inverse kinematics problem for each measurement.
 The optimization is a two-phase method that combines a global stepping algorithm with local minimization at each step.

+* **Zero Measurement Vector**

+  During simulation, when all the measurement vectors for a particular measurement are zero vectors, the software can be configured to translate the sample and keep orientation fixed (*Perform translation but no rotation*) which is the default or to skip those measurements (*Skip the measurement*).

 * **Execution Order**

   When a project contains more than one measurement vector alignment, experiments can be run by measuring each point before changing the alignment (*Run next point before alignments*) or by measuring each alignment before moving to the next point (*Run alignments before next point*).

 * **Position termination tolerance**

   The desired position accuracy which when achieved the positional part of the inverse kinematics is considered successful

 * **Orientation termination tolerance**

   The desired orientation accuracy which when achieved the orientational part of the inverse kinematics is considered successful

 * **Number of evaluations for global optimization**

   The maximum number of evaluations of the inverse kinematics objective function by the global optimizer

 * **Number of evaluations for local optimization**

   The maximum number of evaluations of the inverse kinematics objective function by the local optimizer